 The Trump administration was not overtly hostile to Jordan, but its actions in the region, particularly with regard to the Israeli–Palestinian conflict, pulled into question the Hashemite Kingdom’s most fundamental strategic interests.
 Even though Jordan was one of only two Arab countries that already had full relations with Israel, it was essentially sidelined from US efforts, spearheaded by Trump’s son-in-law Jared Kushner, to further bolster Israel’s position in the region and improve its relations with other Arab governments.

 Lest they jeopardise their access to US aid, King Abdullah and his government could do little except voice cautious criticism in public, plead their case behind the scenes and hope for political change in Washington.
-US economic support for Jordan amounted to just over in 2020 (in addition to $425 million in military assistance aid to help deal with over still based in the country), a sizeable chunk of the Kingdom’s annual budget. is estimated to be $13.2 billion.
+US economic support for Jordan amounted to just over $1 billion in 2020 (in addition to $425 million in military assistance aid to help deal with over 650,000 Syrian refugees still based in the country), a sizeable chunk of the Kingdom’s annual budget.
+Government spending for 2021 is estimated to be $13.2 billion.

 Economic necessities meant that Jordan had to walk a diplomatic tightrope elsewhere, too.
 In the regional rift between Qatar and Saudi Arabia, the UAE, Bahrain and Egypt, Jordan could not afford to take sides.
 Heavily dependent on its economic relations with all the Gulf monarchies — as trade partners, providers of financial aid and hosts of hundreds of thousands of Jordanian expatriate workers — Amman had to tread carefully for over three years.